Additional information courtesy of Mike Coyle and David Slinger

 Net Tonnage: 21.91

 Length: 85.9 ft

 1955: Built by Mashford’s (CREMYLL SHIP YARD) Cremyll,Torpoint, Cornwall

 1956: Registered at Plymouth (PH5).

-1967 under tow to Glasson when the tow parted and she was wrecked on Pilling Sands.
-Vessel broken up on Knott End beach.
+1967 Under tow to Glasson when the tow parted and stranded on Pilling Sands.

 Notes from Melvyn Lloyd.

 The 70ft Hamoaze PH5 was the first trawler to be built in Plymouth after WW2.

 Her principal owner and Skipper was Archie Jennings (who was my Uncle) his mate and partner was his son-in-law Jack Forster.

 My father and I went on her first sea trial and me being only 13 yrs old it made a great impression on me.